Evidence and quantification of memory effects in competitive first passage events: Results

 where the prefactor $A_H$ is determined below.
 Of note, this scaling behavior is consistent with that obtained from scaling arguments in Ref.~\cite{majumdar10} for 1-dimensional processes, and extended in Ref.~\cite{levernier2018universal} to higher dimensions, in agreement with earlier predictions for Markovian scale invariant processes~\cite{condamin2008probing}.
 Our approach in addition provides the quantitative determination of the prefactor $A_H$, unknown so far.
 Indeed, when $x_0/L\ll 1$, $\mu_2$ is not expected to depend on $x_0$, whereas $\mu_1$ varies at two time scales: the typical time to travel a distance $x_0$, equal to $\tau_1=(x_0/\sqrt{\kappa})^{1/H}$, and the time to travel a distance $L$, equal to $\tau_2=(L/\sqrt{\kappa})^{1/H}$.
 We find that the structure of $\mu_1$ in terms of matched asymptotic expansions is

-where $\mu_\infty,m_2$ and $\chi$ are dimensionless scaling functions satisfying equations identified in SI (Section C).
-Using Eq.~(\ref{SmartArg}), it is clear that our formalism yields the scaling (\ref{ScalingSmallx0}) and provides the value of the prefactor $A_H=(\chi/m_2)_{t\to\infty}$, in excellent agreement with simulation results (see Fig.~\ref{FIG_FBM}).
+where $\mu_\infty,m_2$ and $\chi$ are dimensionless scaling functions satisfying {a set of } equations identified in SM [Section III, {Eqs.~(S25), (S26) and (S29)}].
+Using Eq.~(\ref{SmartArg}), it is clear that our formalism yields the scaling (\ref{ScalingSmallx0}) and provides the value of the prefactor $A_H=(\chi/m_2)_{t\to\infty}$, in excellent agreement with simulation results (see Fig.~\ref{FIG_FBM}) { in the regime $x_0\ll L$}.

-\textit{Experiments. } We have experimentally measured first passage events for non-Markovian processes by observing the motion of micrometer sized beads in viscoelastic large polymer weight solutions (details on experiments can be found in Methods and SI, Section D).
-The motion of the beads along one axis $x(t)$ was tracked by using optical microscopy.
+\textit{Experiments. } We have experimentally measured first passage events for non-Markovian processes by observing the motion of micrometer sized beads in viscoelastic large polymer weight solutions (details on experiments can be found in Methods and SM, Section IV). {The beads are far from the confining boundaries containing the polymer fluid, and we focus on their motions along the $x$-axis, which were} tracked by using optical microscopy.
 This type of experimental set-up is standard in microrheology \cite{waigh2005microrheology,mason1997particle,mason1995optical,squires2010fluid,furst2017microrheology} but is usually used to measure viscoelastic parameters and not first passage properties.
 The motion of the beads can be interpreted as obeying an overdamped Generalized Langevin Equation (GLE)

 where the Gaussian noise $\xi(t)$ has vanishing average and satisfies $\langle \xi(t)\xi(t')\rangle=k_BT K(\vert t-t'\vert )$.
-The measured MSDs in Fig.~1(c) typically display two regimes: one long time diffusive regime and one short time regime where one observes apparent anomalous diffusion.
+The measured MSDs in Fig.~1\textbf{C} typically display two regimes: one long time diffusive regime and one short time regime where one observes apparent anomalous diffusion.
 This suggests that, to account for the observed trajectories, one can use a friction kernel of the form of

 where $\tau_0$ is the relaxation time of the polymer solution, $\gamma_0=\int_0^\infty dt K(t)$ is the long-time friction coefficient and $\alpha$ is the subdiffusion exponent at small times.
 For this memory friction kernel, the MSD reads